CENG501-Projects/CENG501-Fall2024/Akin/Readme.md

 ## 2.2.
 Our interpretation

 In the paper, it is not explicitly stated which trained version of YOLOX [2] is used.
-Through experimentation, I found that YOLOX trained with the `yolox_x` model yields the best results.
-I will use PyTorch to implement the Interaction and Refind modules, which are trained on the MOT17 and MOT20 datasets, as described in the paper.
+Through experimentation, We found that YOLOX trained with the `yolox_x` model yields the best results.
+We will use PyTorch to implement the Interaction and Refind modules, which are trained on the MOT17 and MOT20 datasets, as described in the paper.

 The formats provided by the MOT datasets (MOT17 and MOT20) differ somewhat from what the paper requires.
-Therefore, I wrote a data conversion script to modify the dataset format before training.
+Therefore, We wrote a data conversion script to modify the dataset format before training.
 MOT provides the coordinates of detected people in each frame.
 However, the implementation requires both coordinates and size (width and height) for each detection.

 We have set up an environment where the input is first passed to the interaction module.
 Based on the results of the interaction module, we predict the next position of each tracklet between frames.
 Next, the refind module is run in the pipeline to locate any lost tracklets.